-Credits: 1-3 Lab Hours: 4 Lecture Hours: 2 Prerequisites: ARTS 215 or permission of instructor
+Credits: 1-3 Lab Hours: 4 Lecture Hours: 2 Prerequisites: ARTS 215

 ARTS 335: Advanced Studio Ceramics

 Offers the experienced student in ceramics the opportunity to explore more complex problems of expression in ceramics.
 A special fee for art supplies is assessed.